 - Immediate access spaces: Everywhere people are able to come to you straight to understand your work, like your work studio, art fairs, your website

 The more you understand your niche and your market, the better off you are going to be when making conclusions concerning producing and demonstrating your work.
+One example of an extremely specific product that may require customization of art would be designing a cigar box.
+Learning and acknowledging this target audience can help inspire you and your art ventures.

 4. Grow a simple business strategy